Frequently Asked Questions

 Our community loves the many features in the Tribe Home Community Platform, here are a few of their favourites:

-Access and view your current balance and check if you have any outstanding strata fees for the year.
-This feature displays charges to your strata lot and payments received.
+Access and view your current balance and check if you have any outstanding strata or condo fees for the year.
+This feature displays charges to your strata lot/condominium lot and payments received.
 An exclusive feature for Tribe’s clients.

-The top bazinga! feature used in our buildings is the Community Documents section.
+The top Tribe Home (Formerly known as bazinga!) feature used in our buildings is the Community Documents section.
 No more piles of paper or exorbitant printing costs.
 No more hunting around your home to find those minutes from three months ago.
 It is all here, carefully uploaded by your Tribe team.

 The third most-used feature is The Loop (what we call the noticeboard or homepage of the platform).
 This is where your manager posts any community notices – from holiday office hours to special project updates, to AGM notices or alerts that the parking garage door is down (but someone’s onto it!).